Loading

 Ratkaisu

-Edwin is the owner of Case C1, but isn’t the owner of the case’s parent account, Account A1.
-Edwin has edit access to Account A1 and is not above the account’s owner in the role hierarchy.
-Edwin attempts to share Case C1 with a team member, but Edwin sees an error and can’t complete the operation.
-After Edwin sees the error, the admin can query the event log file.
-The admin sees that there are two logs with the same REQUEST_ID.
-The admin focuses on these values:
+Edwin is the owner of Case C1, but isn't the owner of the case's parent account, Account A1.
+Edwin has edit access to Account A1 and is not above the account's owner in the role hierarchy.
+Edwin attempts to share Case C1 with a team member, but sees an error and can't complete the operation.
+After Edwin sees the error, the admin queries the event log file and finds two logs with the same REQUEST_ID.

 FieldValue